pmonks/alfresco-bulk-import/CONTRIBUTING.md

 first.

 Before raising a new issue, please check for duplicates.
-A simple search for exception error messages, or a summary of the unexpected behaviour should suffice.
-If in doubt, go ahead and raise it and I'll mark it a duplicate if it turns out to be one.
+A simple search for exception error messages or a summary of the unexpected behaviour should suffice.
+If in doubt, go ahead and raise a new issue and I'll mark it as a duplicate if it turns out to be one.

 When creating a new issue, please use the following format for the body /
 description: